 If you prefer a personalised, unique aesthetic over a cookie cutter home, then look no further than the scandi farmhouse style home of Anel de Jager – my dear friend from George.
-Located in the gorgeous Garden Route of South Africa, it is a home with real farm style hospitality & food, done in a modern refreshing way.
+Located in the gorgeous Garden Route of South Africa, this home is where you will experience real traditional hospitality & food, done in a modern refreshing way.

 “We were looking for a welcoming home with a farmhouse feel & we certainly got that,” says Anel of their spacious single-story home with its lush garden.

-This is a busy home!
-The usual inhabitants are Anel, her dear husband Jan-Willem, their two boys aged 4 & 6; & Daisy, their miniature Schnauzer.
+This is a busy home.
+The usual inhabitants are Anel, her dear husband Jan-Willem, their two boys aged four & six; & Daisy, their miniature Schnauzer.
 But from time-to-time you might also find some odd additions to the household like chameleons or insects (brought inside by the boys).

-Anel’s favourite space is the enclosed stoep: “Of all the rooms in the house this is where I find my calm.
+Her favourite space is the enclosed stoep: “Of all the rooms in the house this is where I find my calm.
 Everything I see in that room has some beauty to it… things that have been in our family for years.
-Some things I’ve picked up on the side of the road during our time in London… chairs from my childhood, a flour bin that my uncle used to sit on & eat crackling in front of my grandmother’s Aga in winter.”
+Some things I’ve picked up on the side of the road during our time in London, then there are chairs from my childhood, a flour bin that my uncle used to sit on & eat crackling in front of my grandmother’s AGA in winter.”

 “The long hook in the stoep area was salvaged on Jan-Willem’s family farm from under an open shed.
 This was used by several generations for saddles, girdles & other farming equipment.”